laravel/docs/errors.md

 <a name="configuration"></a>
 ## Configuration

-The logging facilities for your application are configured in the `Illuminate\Foundation\Bootstrap\ConfigureLogging` bootstrapper class.
-This class utilizes the `log` configuration option from your `config/app.php` configuration file.

-By default, the logger is configured to use a single log file; however, you may customize this behavior as needed.
+By default, Laravel's logger is configured to use a single log file; however, you may customize this behavior as needed.
 Since Laravel uses the popular [Monolog](https://github.com/Seldaek/monolog) logging library, you can take advantage of the variety of handlers that Monolog offers.

 For example, if you wish to use daily log files instead of a single file, you can make the following change to your `config/app.php` configuration file:

 	'log' => 'daily'

-Out of the box, Laravel supported `single`, `daily`, `syslog` and `errorlog` logging modes.
+Out of the box, Laravel supports `single`, `daily`, `syslog` and `errorlog` logging modes.
 However, you are free to customize the logging for your application as you wish by overriding the `ConfigureLogging` bootstrapper class.

 ### Error Detail

-The amount of error detail your application displays through the browser is controlled by the `app.debug` configuration option in your `config/app.php` configuration file.
+The amount of error detail your application displays through the browser is controlled by the `debug` configuration option in your `config/app.php` configuration file.
 By default, this configuration option is set to respect the `APP_DEBUG` environment variable, which is stored in your `.env` file.

 For local development, you should set the `APP_DEBUG` environment variable to `true`. **In your production environment, this value should always be `false`.**